mandarinbee37/provisionNetwork-clients-using-CSV/README.md

 ![image](https://github.com/mandarinbee37/provisionNetwork-clients-using-CSV/assets/166555204/cb998d28-9106-41db-8855-589aa54f7342)

 For example, the MAC Address field is row[0] and the name field is row[3] in this case (and in the script).
 You will need to manually adjust the row index for this script by editing it.

+The default path for the CSV file is "~/sample_data.csv", if you want to use this path, please keep your CSV file in your home directory and name is "sample_data.csv".